First-Year Student FAQs for Orientation

 What if I do not have all my scores and transcripts by the time I attend Orientation?

 All students will complete an on-line academic advising module prior to attending Orientation.
 The module will provide insight about the Carolina curriculum and planning your coursework.
 At Orientation, you will meet with an Academic Advisor to discuss your academic plan.
 Your advisor will talk with you about the placement exams that you took and your anticipated scores.
-If you have received your scores, or if you have completed course at any other colleges or universities, then bring copies of your transcripts.
+If you have received your scores, or if you have completed any courses at any other colleges or universities, then bring copies of your transcripts.

 When will I pick up my laptop?

-All students that pre-ordered a laptop through the CCI program will be able to pick up their laptop pre-loaded on either Day 1 or Day 2 morning of the program.
+All students that pre-ordered a laptop through the CCI program will be able to pick up their laptop pre-loaded on either Day 1 morning or Day 2 after conclusion of the program.
 Laptop distribution and configuration times cannot be switched or requested.
 Students may also pick up their laptop when they move to campus in the fall.
 If you need to order your laptop, please visit cci.unc.edu.
 If you are not picking up a CCI laptop, please bring a laptop with you for use on Day 2 of New Student Orientation.
 We encourage all participants to bring a backpack to carry their laptop in, as you will need it with you during Day 2 of Orientation.

 Placement Exams